Things you will not find at The Farmers Daughter

 The food is sourced locally and it’s often fresh off the farm (Jen has connections :)).
 It seems supporting the local economy is a trend here.
 Breakfast is amazing if done right; average if just done and can just mess up your day if done poorly.
 I can only speak of breakfast, but I am fairly certain the rest of the food lovingly made at this eatery would follow suit.
 Breakfast was like a symphony for the tastebuds.
 If you are a breakfast fan, you have to try it out.
 However, if prearranged, you can have events catered for.
 The ladies featured in the picture would definitely recommend this………… Just saying.

-Now if you put the above points together, you have a pretty convincing case for not visiting The Farmers Daughter if you like boring decor, bad coffee, unfriendly people, cardboard dessert and tasteless food.
+Now if you put the above points together, you have a pretty convincing case for not visiting The Farmers Daughter if you like boring decor, bad coffee, unfriendly people, cardboard dessert, tasteless food and arguing with your children.
 However, if you like me, enjoy something a little different that adds to the adventure of life; perhaps something a little whimsical, fantastical, and friendly that could possibly turn an average visit into a magical experience, then you have to visit this little place I know, down this road….

 Just be warned, once you go down the rabbit hole – you may not want to come out.